Architectural Surveys

 survey area, identification of historic resources, research on historic resources, evaluation of historic resources, photography, and creation of survey maps.
 She also has worked in

 partnership with historic preservation commissions providing some volunteer labor to assist in the survey process.
-For more information, contact SPARK Consulting.
+Samples of projects in Iowa include these survey projects with reports and survey forms available online: